MicrosoftLearning/AZ-040T00-Automating-Administration-with-PowerShell/Instructions/Labs/LAB_AK_06_Working_with_variables_arrays_and_hash_tables.md

    $cutOffDate = $today.AddDays(-30)
    ```

-1. To review users that haven't signed in for the last 30 days, enter the following command, and then press the Enter key:
+1. To review users that have signed in for the last 30 days, enter the following command, and then press the Enter key:

    ```powershell
    Get-ADUser -Properties LastLogonDate -Filter {LastLogonDate -gt $cutOffDate}